We are committed to taking up the challenge of sustainable mobility

 As a member of the Paris Process on Mobility and Climate (PPMC) and an active participant in the UN Climate Change Conference , Alstom is a key contributor to various international initiatives that aim to combat climate change in transport and reach the +2°C target set by the Paris Climate Agreement.
-The Group supported UNFCCC forums (United Nations Framework Convention on Climate Change), by participating in COP 25, which was held in Spain in December 2019, to show how its technologies support the transition towards a low carbon emissions society.
+Besides, the Group continues to support UNFCCC forums (United Nations Framework Convention on Climate Change) to show how its technologies support the transition towards a low carbon emissions society.

 Promoting alternative solutions to diesel for transport

 Alstom’s participation to the One Planet Summit in Paris in December 2017, outlined the company’s long-term strategy regarding transport decarbonisation, and emphasised the essential role of hydrogen in clean energy storage.

 Alstom is a highly active member of the Hydrogen Council, which was launched at the World Economic Forum 2017 in Davos and aims to accelerate investment in the development and commercialization of the hydrogen and fuel cell sectors.
 As part of its “sustainable pathway for the global energy transition”, the Council has established that 10% of trains sold for non-electrified railways could be powered by hydrogen by 2030.